polonskiy/crowdr/README.md

   }
   ```

+  > NOTE: Please replace the passwords with stronger ones if you are going to use this example for something more serious than exploration of crowdr capabilities.

-  The format of configuration is explained in [Configuration](#configuration) section.
+  The format of configuration file is explained in [Configuration](#configuration) section.

-3. Create and run all containers with `crowdr run`.
+3. Create and start all containers with `crowdr run`.

 4. Open your browser and go to [localhost:8080](http://localhost:8080/) to check if it works.